lipsia-fmri/lipsia/docs/stats/vlisa_onesample.rst

 including a correction for multiple comparisons using the LISA algorithm [2018_Lohmann]_.
 The input is a list of 3D images resulting from a 1st level computation.
 For ease of use, the input images may be specified using wildcards as shown below.
 The output is a map thresholded such that FDR < alpha for every voxel.
+The default is alpha=0.05.
-Voxels that survive the threshold have values of (1-FDR) so that larger values indicate higher significance.
+The resulting image shows (1-FDR) so that larger values indicate higher significance.

 ::

-   vlisa_onesample -in images_*.v -out result.v -alpha 0.05 -perm 5000
+   vlisa_onesample -in images_*.v -out result.v